chevah/geck/content/references.rst

 .. contents::

-These page contain a list of sources used for creating this content.
+These page contains a list of sources used for creating this content.

 General
 =======